-Previous operations at PGDP resulted in contamination of groundwater with technetium-99 (Tc-99) and trichloroethene (TCE) toward the northwest and TCE toward the northeast.
-Contamination has spread in the two directions, and the resulting contaminant plumes are known as the Northwest Plume and the Northeast Plume.
-The Northwest Plume Groundwater System (NWPGS) purpose is to control contamination and mitigate the spread of the highest TCE concentration portion of the northwest plume through groundwater extraction.
-NWPGS consists of two extraction wells in one wellfield; a groundwater treatment system, including sand filtration and an air stripper with carbon treatment for off-gas emissions; and ion exchange units.
+Previous operations at PGDP resulted in contamination of groundwater with technetium-99 (Tc-99) and trichloroethene (TCE).
+Contamination has spread, resulting in contaminant plumes known as the Northwest Plume, Northeast Plume, and Southwest Plume.
+The purpose of the Northwest Plume Groundwater System

+(NWPGS) is to control contamination and mitigate the spread of the highest TCE concentration portion of the northwest plume through groundwater extraction.
+The NWPGS consists of two active extraction wells in one wellfield; a groundwater treatment system, including sand filtration and an air stripper with carbon treatment for off-gas emissions; and ion exchange units.

-NWPGS is located outside the DOE Limited Area security fence at the northwest corner of PGDP.
+The NWPGS is located outside the DOE Limited Area security fence at the northwest corner of PGDP.

-The reasonable potential for release of "BMP pollutants" from the NWPGS arises with a release of untreated groundwater that is contaminated with TCE.
+The reasonable potential for release of "BMP pollutants" from the NWPGS arises with a release of untreated groundwater that is contaminated with TCE and/or Tc-99.
 Also, pumps, motors, and mobile industrial equipment in the facility contain lubricating oil and fuel oil.
 A small amount of waste also is stored at the facility.
 Releases from NWPGS would discharge through KPDES Outfall 001.

 C-612 NWPGS BMPs.
-The perimeter of the foundation of the building that houses the majority of NWPGS equipment includes an 8-inch raised curb for containment of spills and releases.
-Ion exchange vessels and an air compressor are located in a trailer that has secondary containment and a sump that transfers any leaked material into the building where it would be contained as part of the facility's secondary containment system.
+The perimeter of the foundation of the primary building that houses the majority of NWPGS equipment includes an 8-inch raised curb for containment of spills and releases.
+Ion exchange vessels and an air compressor are located adjacent to the primary building in a trailer that has secondary containment and a sump that transfers any leaked material into the building where it would be contained as part of the facility's secondary containment system.
 Leaks or releases within the building will flow to the building sump.
 The sump has a liquid level indicator that shuts down the entire operation if the sump liquid level is above a specified point.
-Thus, leaks in the building will flow to the sump and result in collected water from the sump being sent to the treatment system.
+Thus, groundwater leaks in the building will flow to the sump and then be routed through the treatment system.
 If the sump level reaches a secondary level alarm, automatic shutdown of the operation and the pumps supplying the operation would occur.
-Operation of NWPGS is governed by the Operations and Maintenance (O&M) Plan.
-The Operation and Maintenance Plan for the Northwest Plume Groundwater System Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/OR/07-1253, outlines several BMPs, including the following:
+The facility is equipped with a spill response kit to address the unlikely event of a release of the relatively small volume of lubricating or fuel oil.
+Operation of NWPGS is governed by the Operation and Maintenance Plan for the Northwest Plume Groundwater System Interim Remedial Action at the Paducah Gaseous Diffusion Plant, Paducah, Kentucky, DOE/LX/07-2469&D2.
+The operations and maintenance (O&M) plan was assigned a new document number during the last revision.